First-Time Buyers

 5. Make an offer and negotiate

-I'll guide you through pricing, contingencies, and inspection strategy.
+I'll guide you through pricing, contingencies, and offer strategy.
 First-time buyers have more leverage in some situations than they realize.

 6. Inspection, appraisal, and close

-Inspections run $400–$700 in Denver.
+Inspections run $500–$800 in Denver, and it's common to bundle a general inspection with a sewer line scope and a radon test.
 The appraisal is ordered by your lender.
-By close day, you'll know exactly what to expect at the table.
+By closing day, you'll know exactly what to expect at the table.

 Common Questions